stresearch/otw/README.md

 If you use this dataset we ask that you cite:

-G. Castanon, N. Shnidman, T. Anderson and J. Byrne, Out the Window: A Crowd-Sourced Dataset for Activity Classification inSurveillance Video, arXiv 2019
+G. Castanon, N. Shnidman, T. Anderson and J. Byrne, Out the Window: A Crowd-Sourced Dataset for Activity Classification in Surveillance Video, arXiv 2019

-# OTW Dataset Description
+## OTW Dataset Description

 This dataset features two parts - the Homes and Lots collections.
 The Homes collection was created by workers on the Amazon Mechanical Turk, while the LOTS dataset was collected on-site at STR.